 In what weather does liquid evaporate faster?

-Of course, not all weather conditions promote rapid evaporation.
+Of course, not all weather conditions favor rapid evaporation.
 Liquids evaporate fastest in warm, dry, and windy weather.
-For example, on a hot summer day after rain, puddles dry quickly due to high temperatures and low humidity.
+For example, on a hot summer day after rain, puddles dry up quickly due to high temperatures and low humidity.

 What is vaporization?

-Although the terms “evaporation” and “vaporization” are often used as synonyms, there is a slight difference.
-Vaporization is a more general term that describes the process of converting a liquid into a gas at any temperature, while evaporation usually occurs only from the surface of the liquid.
+Although the terms “evaporation” and “vaporization” are often used interchangeably, there is a slight difference.
+Vaporization is a more general term that describes the process of converting a liquid into a gas at any temperature, while evaporation typically occurs only from the surface of the liquid.